BigRedS/Mail-Postfixadmin/Vpostmail.pod

 Returns 1 on successful removal of a user, 2 if the user didn't exist to start with.

 C<infostr> is set to the query run only if the user exists.
-If the user doesn't exist, no query is run if and C<infostr> is set to "user doesn't exist (<user>)";
+If the user doesn't exist, no query is run and C<infostr> is set to "user doesn't exist (<user>)";

 =cut